 The problem is, if you or your loved one has never owned a smartphone before, the thousands upon thousands of apps can be overwhelming.
 If you’re planning on getting grandma or grandpa a smartphone as a gift, or if you received one from your grandchildren, the following apps could be very beneficial for you.

 The AARP Now app lets you stay connected with news stories, explore events happening nearby and discover members-only benefits, including discounts, programs and services.
 The app is free for both iOS and Android users, and you don’t need an AARP membership to use it (although some features may be for members only).

 This app lets you know where you can find senior discounts at more than 200 businesses and locations.
 It has discounts in categories like Restaurants, Groceries, Travel, Entertainment and more.
 Most of the discounts start at age 50 or higher.
-Unfortunately for Android users, this app is only for iPhones.
-It costs $.99 to download, but hopefully will save you more in the long term.

 You may already know of WebMD, the popular online diagnostic website.
 But did you know it also has an app?
 The WebMD app is very similar to the website, but in app form.
 The app comes with several features like WebMD Symptom Checker, Treatments, and a quick guide for medical emergencies.
 It’s available for free on Android and iOS devices.

 Remember, an app on your phone is not a good substitute for your doctor.
 Before making any major medical decisions, consult with your physician first.

 Remembering which medications you or your loved one has to take for each part of the day can be overwhelming.
 Medisafe tries to make it as easy as possible for you.
 The app can remind the user when to take medications, and track the progress of a prescription.
 It can also provide you with helpful and practical information on conditions and medicines.

 Medisafe works with medication for people of all ages, and it also allows physicians to connect with their patients for extra support.